JamieMBright/BrightSolarModel/README.md

 # BrightSolarModel
 The Bright Solar Resource Model is detailed in the Journal of Solar Energy under the title "stochastic generation of synthetic minutely irradiance time series derived from mean hourly weather observation data".
-The script is written by Jamie M. Bright and Chris J. Smith, and the paper is written by Jamie M. Bright, Chris J. Smith, Peter G. Taylor, and Rolf Crook.
+It is written by Jamie M. Bright, Chris J. Smith, Peter G. Taylor, and Rolf Crook.

 The model can provide 1-minute resolution irradiance upon an arbitrary plane for any location with mean hourly inputs of okta, cloud height, wind speed and pressure.
 It was designed using the BADC UKMO MIDAS data, though this cannot be provided for legal reasons.
 The statistics derived from them can be and have been included for the location of Cambourne, Cornwall, UK.